2,458 texts in Legends of the Jews (Ginzberg)

 The patriarch Abraham did.
 And the encounter, as you might imagine, was… intense.
 The story goes that Abraham was sitting under the oak of Mamre, a place of significance in Genesis...

-According to some fascinating strands of Jewish tradition, not necessarily!
+Not necessarily!
 The Legends of the Jews hints that even after Abraham's passing, his work wasn't finished.
-It paints a p...
+It paints a picture of him continuing to intercede for sinners, not just...

 The people of Hebron certainly did, right before Yom Kippur, the Day of Atonement.
-Imagine this: It's the eve of the holiest day of the year, a time for communal prayer and reflect...
+It's the eve of the holiest day of the year, a time for communal prayer and reflection.
+But Hebro...

 The story goes that these Jews were living under the thumb of a particularly cruel ruler.
 This lord of Hebron, as Ginzberg tells us in Legends of the Jews, was a real piece of work...